 A good example is a friend quit his job flying scenic flights because his employer only operated a very basic type of aircraft.
 He then got a job flying for a freight company – flying exactly the same type of aircraft, but the company also operated larger and more complex aircraft.
 Whilst he had to draw on his savings for the two month transition period and took a paycut initially, there was virtually limitless opportunities for progression in the freight company as opposed to a very limited progression doing scenic flights.

-Step one of how to boosting your income at work is figuring out what someone in your field, with your level of experience should be paid.
-If you don’t know what your worth then demanding your boss to give you a pay rise can lead to a pretty one sided conversation if you haven’t.
+Step one of how to boost your income at work is figuring out what someone in your field, with your level of experience should be paid.
+If you don’t know what you’re worth then demanding your boss to give you a pay rise can lead to a pretty one sided conversation if you haven’t done the research.

 Step two: Become irreplaceable

 You need to be good at your job.
 Work hard to learn everything you can about your job and make yourself valuable to the company.
 You want to be irreplaceable, or at least, if you do leave it’s going to cost the company a lot of money replacing you and training someone up to your standard.

 Make sure you record your successes in a diary or journal.
 This helps to build up the picture of your competency and value.
 Especially things that have improved efficiencies, lowered operating costs or otherwise contributed to the success of your workplace.
 This gives you a good footing during any performance appraisal reviews which of course is a massive help in how to boost your income down the track.